It may be hard to believe, but 2019 is half over. Take a timeout from barbecues and beaches to give yourself a mid-year financial checkup.

 For example, let’s say you bought a car and the dealership sets you up with their finance department.
 After a year or so, you’ve come to realize that you could qualify for a better interest rate with a credit union or bank.
 So you request a loan with that institution to pay off the loan that you have with your car dealership, and now you only owe the institution what you borrowed.

-So to ease your worries, we put together a simple list of terms that will help you navigate the homebuying process like a pro.
+We put together a list of terms that will help you navigate the homebuying process like a pro.

 I'd love to tell you that your checking account is undoubtedly the right fit for you.